libbpf/bpfvv/HOWTO.md

 ```

 If bpfvv is aware of a helper signature, it knows the number and names of arguments and displays them in the format `name: reg`.
-For known helpers its name is also a documentation link.
+For known helpers its name is also a link to documentation for that helper.

 Notice also that the lines not recognized by the parser are greyed
 out.
 If you notice an unrecognized instruction, please submit a bug